 This is probably the most common reason why we pass on prospective cases.
 The potential value of any personal injury case is based largely on the nature and extent of the plaintiff’s injuries.
 The more serious your injuries are the more money your case will be worth.
-Even if you have a totally valid negligence claim against the defendant, it won’t be worth much money if your injuries are minor.
-A lawyer is not going to invest $5,000 in your case if it’s only worth $10,000 based on your injuries.
+Even if you have a totally valid negligence claim against the defendant in a car accident, it won’t be worth much money if your injuries are minor.
+A lawyer is not going to invest $5,000 in your case if the claim’s best possible outcome is only worth $10,000.

 This can be a tough pill for many prospective clients to swallow, particularly in situations where they feel legitimately “wronged” by the defendant.
-But the reality is that the value of a case depends on how much you were actually hurt, not how wrong it was.
+But the value of a case depends on how much you were hurt, not how wrong it was.

 - You may not need a lawyer to settle your soft tissue injury case.
 Here is how you do it.

 Even if your potential case involves very serious physical injuries, it won’t have much value if there is no defendant to hold liable for those injuries.
 To get any money out of a personal injury case you need a defendant who can be held legally responsible for your injuries.